PriceSmart

 PriceSmart, Inc. is a United States based operator of membership warehouse clubs in Central America, the Caribbean, and South America.
 PriceSmart was founded by Sol and Robert Price, founders of Price Club; Robert Price is chairman of the board.
+As of April 2026, PriceSmart operates 56 warehouse clubs, with plans of 5 new locations.

 Warehouse clubs

 The following table lists the warehouse clubs owned and operated currently by PriceSmart: